Local Traffic Committee

 If you are organising a special event that has the potential to affect traffic or transport, you may have to submit a Traffic Management Plan (TMP) to the Local Traffic Committee to manage the risks and have your event approved.

-For detailed information on road closures and traffic management head to the Coffs Coast Events website or see the Traffic Management Plan template provided by the RMS.
+For detailed information on road closures and traffic management head to the Coffs Coast Events website or see the Traffic Management Plan template provided by Transport for NSW.

-Submissions can be directed to the committee via email.
+Submissions can be made by emailing the committee at email@example.com